Skip to main content

 Take a detour from the big-name stores along Schildergasse to visit Manufactum Warenhuis, with its functional yet beautiful objects, or buy a bottle of cologne at Farina 1709.
 Cool neighbourhoods like the Belgian Quarter are best for cliché-free souvenirs, while Nippes’ fleamarket – held once a month – is the place for vintage finds.
 The city’s eating scene is equally varied, running from hyped brunch spots to charismatic old-timers: don’t miss the schnitzel at Bei Omm Kleinmann, or a plate of black pudding at Gaffel am Dom.
 Whether you’re in the market for a quick bowl of pho or a Michelin-approved tasting menu, our eating guide has all the best addresses.

-Only in Cologne
+Unique experience in Cologne

 Simply sipping a Kölsch is a quintessential local experience: it can only be brewed here, and is part of the city’s very soul.
 Carnival, too, is synonymous with Cologne, and a highlight of the calendar, though the glitter-sprinkled Pride weekend gives it a run for its money.